fbpx

 What is the average payout for a wrongful death mesothelioma lawsuit?

-The average recovery amount for mesothelioma cases is between $1 million and $1.4 million.
+The average mesothelioma settlement is between $1 million and $1.4 million.
 If the case goes to trial, the jury may deliver a multi-million-dollar mesothelioma verdict.
-Wrongful death lawsuits often result in large payouts, as the victim’s death causes financial and emotional strain on the family.
+Lawsuit awards for wrongful death often result in large payouts, as the death causes financial and emotional strain on the family.
+The asbestos companies knew of the dangers of asbestos and failed to warn the public, so they are responsible for the tragic loss of life.